benjaminsampica/benjaminsampicaStatic/content/post/blazordbcontext/index.md

 Ouch, that's no fun.
 So how do we fix this?

 ## The Practical
-There's five ways I've identified to fix this issue - some more palpable than others.
+There's six ways I've identified to fix this issue - some more palpable than others.
 Let's start with the least palpable one, in my opinion.

 > Don't use asynchronous calls to your DbContext